decent-lab-xyz/decent-lab/projects/printergoesbrrr/readme.md

 ## 🔥 Overview

-- Fixed supply: 35 trillion
+- Fixed supply: 35 trillion plus 1 token
 - 10T burned at launch
 - LP burned
 - Mint authority disabled or multisig-controlled
 - Lives on Solana
-- Marches toward one remaining token — maybe
+- Marches toward one remaining token — maybe (its up to you)

 ## 🌐 Links